jupyter-book/jupyter-book/docs/customize/advanced.md

 Sometimes you'd like to quickly scan through a notebook's cells in order to add tags based on the content of the cell.
-For example, you might want to hide any cell with an import statement in it using the `remove_input` tag.
+For example, you might want to hide any cell with an import statement in it using the `remove-input` tag.

 Here's a short Python snippet to accomplish something close to this.
 First change directories into the root of your book folder, and then